How Great Leaders Cultivate Great Teams

-Success in business doesn't begin and end with great leadership.
-Great leaders inspire their teams to want to do more and be better.
-The difference between a boss and a leader is that a great leader never shies away from leading by example, cultivating cultures that allow individuality and most importantly surrounding themselves with people who are often better at many things than they are.
-You can't be a great leader without great people, right?
+The difference between a boss and a leader is that a great leader cultivates a culture that allows individuality and surrounds themselves with people who are often better at many things than they are.
+You can’t be a great leader without great people, right?

-Surround yourself with individuals that demonstrate resilience, empathy and a willingness to learn.
-A great team is also one made up of those who embrace your organisation's culture.
+- It’s easier to teach skills than attitude - Surround yourself with individuals that demonstrate resilience, empathy and a willingness to learn.
+A great team is also one made up of those who embrace your organisation’s culture.
 Poor employee attitudes can derail your business efforts.
-This makes the managing of employee attitudes a critical management function, especially when you're driving your team to greater and greater challenges.